 Expert Advice on Staying Hydrated

-For example, people who engage in intense physical activity or live in hot climates may need to drink more water to replace fluids lost through sweat.
+Here's one way to look at it: people who engage in intense physical activity or live in hot climates may need to drink more water to replace fluids lost through sweat.
 It's also important to remember that you can get fluids from sources other than water, such as fruits, vegetables, and other beverages.
 Pay attention to your body's signals of thirst, and drink water regularly throughout the day, rather than waiting until you feel dehydrated.
 A good habit is to carry a water bottle with you and sip from it frequently.

 FAQ